-‘Tis the season when I try to eat as many meals as possible outside.
-There are few feelings I love more in life than sunshine on my face (with SPF) as I enjoy something delicious in the presence of friends.
-That said, there is an art to creating a menu that’s perfect for outdoor dining, especially when you’re entertaining a crowd.
-This is why having a great rotation of outdoor cooking recipes is a must-have for the summer.
+‘Tis the season for eating as many meals as possible while simultaneously soaking up the sunshine.
+The perfect way to make that happen?
+Arming myself with an arsenal of outdoor cooking recipes, of course.
+There are few feelings I love more in life than enjoying the summer’s warmth while eating something delicious in the presence of friends.
+That said, there’s an art to creating a menu that’s perfect for outdoor dining, especially when you’re entertaining a crowd.
+That’s why having a great rotation of outdoor cooking recipes is a must-have for the summer.

 Scroll on for some of my favorite outdoor cooking recipes.

 The key to kicking off a summertime party right?
 Set out a board of something sturdy that can hang out for a while without getting gross or turning brown (here’s lookin’ at you, avocado.)
 Dips, spreads, fresh produce, and grilled bread are a winning combination.

 Why We Love It: Take your pick of these delectable hummus recipes: original, red pepper, and cilantro lime.
 Or go wild and make all three!

 Hero Ingredient: It wouldn’t be hummus without tahini—it’s the queen of all three recipes.

 Get the recipe for Perfect Hummus, 3 Ways.